GallagherSecurity/cc-rest-docs/training/README.md

 5. Go back to step 3.

-To reduce the work you have to do and chatter on the wire using `filter` and `fields` query parameters.  `filter` limits the changes you receive to those that you’re particularly interested in (you might not care about anything except changes to PDFs, for example), and `fields` lets you request more or less data about each change and its cardholder.
+To reduce the work you have to do and chatter on the wire using `filter` and `fields` query parameters.  `filter` limits the changes you receive to those that you're particularly interested in (you might not care about anything except changes to PDFs, for example), and `fields` lets you request more or less data about each change and its cardholder.